HammadHafeez186/DevOps01-mid-Group-11/k8s/monitoring/README.md

 This directory contains Kubernetes manifests for deploying Prometheus and Grafana monitoring stack.

+## 🎯 Overview

+Complete observability solution for the DevOps Articles application.

 ## Components

 1. **Prometheus** - Metrics collection and storage